yu-lab-vt/AQuA/README.md

 5. Open movie and choose project path in AQuA GUI.

 Some browsers may show a warning when downloading the 'jar' file.
 Please choose 'keep file'.
+Note: The Fiji version do not save the results in 'res' data structure in 'mat' file.
+If users want to obtain the results and process by themselves, please use MATLAB version.

 # Getting started
 If you are using AQuA for the first time, please read